kubo/injector/README.md

 ## Windows

 Windows version is also here.
-It uses well-known [`CreateRemoteThread+LoadLibrary`] technique to load a DLL into another process.
-However this is a bit improved.
-It gets the Win32 error code when `LoadLibrary` fails.
+It uses well-known [`CreateRemoteThread+LoadLibrary`] technique to load a DLL into another process with some improvements.

+1. It gets Win32 error messages when `LoadLibrary` fails by copying assembly code into the target process.
+2. It can inject a 32-bit dll into a 32-bit process from 64-bit processes by checking the export entries in 32-bit kernel32.dll.

 # Compilation